 Would we see bears on our Joffre Lake hike?
 We (especially George) had bears on the brain.
 And really, that’s understandable once you know that we live in bear country.

 The Joffre Lakes trail is one of the best hiking trails in Whistler.
 But we’ve had too many bear experiences to be complacent.

 Bears on Joffre Lakes trail and elsewhere in B.C.

 We once had an unexpected up-close-and-pretty-scary (but thrilling in retrospect!) encounter with first two, then four grizzlies when bear-viewing with a group near Knight Inlet Lodge on Canada’s British Columbia coast.

 And we’ve spied black bears in Whistler (where we’re staying for a mini getaway); they often wander right through the town.
-(Whistler, you may know, is a mountain resort, known for its great skiing, and it’s just over an hour’s drive from our home.)
+(Whistler, you may know, is a mountain resort, known for its great skiing.)

-A couple of years ago, we even saw a black bear ambling down our own driveway from the garden to the street – this in a residential neighborhood right on the north shore of Vancouver.
+A few years ago, we even saw a black bear ambling down our own driveway from the garden to the street – this in a residential neighborhood right on the north shore of Vancouver.

 A neighbor later told us, unfazed: “Oh that bear!
 He lives just over yonder!” (pointing to another neighbor’s place)